cdpxe/astrocam/README.md

 between its components to message queues.
-However, the daemon of the software is still written in C. Again a few years later (2007), I wrote an additional Perl-based webinterface to give the user the choice between both webinterfaces what lead to AstroCam 2.7.0.
+However, the daemon of the software is still written in C. Again a few years later (2007), I wrote an additional Perl-based webinterface to give the user the choice between both webinterfaces what led to AstroCam 2.7.0.
 I applied only small patches since 2007 to AstroCam, i.e. 2.7.x is still the stable version.